microsoft/playwright/docs/api.md

 - returns: <[Promise]>

 The method adds a function called `name` on the `window` object of every frame in this page.
-When called, the function executes `playwrightBinding` in Node.js and returns a [Promise] which resolves to the return value of `playwrightBinding`.
+When called, the function executes `playwrightBinding` and returns a [Promise] which resolves to the return value of `playwrightBinding`.
 If the `playwrightBinding` returns a [Promise], it will be awaited.

 The first argument of the `playwrightBinding` function contains information about the caller: `{ browserContext:
 BrowserContext, page: Page, frame: Frame }`.